thisjody/pa-cf-gcs-event/README.md

 ## Deployment Script for PA-CF-GCS-EVENT Cloud Function

-The `pa_deploy.sh` script simplifies the deployment of the pa-cf-gcs-event Cloud Function by automating the process, ensuring the necessary prerequisites are met, and setting up the correct environment variables for deployment.
+The `pa_cf_gcs_event_deploy.sh` script simplifies the deployment of the pa-cf-gcs-event Cloud Function by automating the process, ensuring the necessary prerequisites are met, and setting up the correct environment variables for deployment.

 ## Usage
 To use the script: